National Flag (Taegeukgi)

 National Anthem (Aegukga)

-The country’s national anthem was composed in 1935 by Mr. Ahn Eak-tai, who added a melody to lyrics written in the early 1900s.
+Aegukga, the national anthem of South Korea, was composed in 1935 by Mr. Ahn Eak-tai, who added a melody to the lyrics written in the early 1900s.
+Initially, the national anthem was sung to the tune of the Scottish folk song Auld Lang Syne.
 It was officially adopted with the establishment of the government of the Republic of Korea in August 1948.
-Prior to that, the country sang the same lyrics to the melody of Auld Lang Syne as the national anthem.